Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 New Jersey Sexual Harassment Lawyers

 Charles Z. Schalk is an experienced New Jersey sexual harassment lawyer.
 Employees deserve to feel safe in their place of employment.
-An employer must be held accountable for harassment—whether committed by a supervisor, co-worker, or client/customer.
+An employer must be held accountable for harassment—whether committed by a supervisor, co-workers, or client/customer.
 Were you or your loved one the victim of sexual harassment in the workplace?
 We can help.
 Contact us today to arrange your completely confidential, no obligation consultation with a top rated New Jersey sexual harassment lawyer.

 Workplace Sexual Harassment is a Serious, Persistent Problem

 According to data cited by the National Sexual Violence Resource Center (NSVRC), around 38 percent of women and 14 percent of men report that they have personally been subject to sexual harassment while at work.
-Creating a hostile work environment through inappropriate advances or unwelcome verbal or physical behavior is considered sexual harassment.
+Creating a hostile work environment through inappropriate advances, inappropriate comments, or unwelcome verbal or physical behavior is considered sexual harassment.
 It is a serious, persistent problem that is systematically underreported.
 Indeed, NSVRC finds that 85 percent of workplace sexual harassment victims never file a formal charge.
 70 percent of job-related sexual harassment victims never even report the matter internally.

 Understanding Sexual Harassment